JoeBillingsley/JoeTheAverage.github.io/_drafts/2018-03-22-Modelling-NFV-Networks.md

 Server/Virtual Switch - In a NFV enabled network each server can run several network functions.
 As a result the server needs a switch of its own, to make sure that the packets it receives go to the right network function.
 The virtual switch is run on the same server as the VNFs.

 Virtual Network Functions - Finally we have the network functions themselves running on the servers.

-Software Defined Networking (SDN) - Sitting next to the network and connected to all of the servers is the SDN controller.
-The SDN controller knows where all of the network functions are and gives instructions to the switches to ensure that packets arrive in the right place.

 Fat tree networks can be defined If we assume that all of the switches have *k* ports then: